In becoming a student of Arts University Bournemouth, you agree to the various terms and conditions of enrolment at the University.

 The Student Enrolment Policy sets out the requirements of enrolment, including noting the documents you are required to bring to prove your identity and nationality, including your right to study in the UK.

-The student attendance policy applies to students on all courses leading to an award of the University, and also students on the Foundation Diploma.
+The student attendance and engagement policy applies to students on all courses leading to an award of the University.
+There is a dedicated policy for students on the Foundation Diploma.
 The University expects all students to demonstrate attendance consistent with full engagement with their course.

 Similarly, the University has a duty of care to its students, and has a responsibility to ensure their wellbeing.
 Patterns of attendance which may indicate causes for concern will always be investigated in line with this policy.